 - The allegations are false and are being used to bolster a divorce case

 By working with a criminal defense attorney, they will be able to examine the evidence to determine which defense strategy is best suited for your case.
-The best way to fight a domestic violence charge is through working with an experienced criminal defense attorney.
+The best way to fight a domestic violence charge is by working with an experienced criminal defense attorney.

 Consult with an Experienced Attorney Today